meltano/meltano/docs/src/_guide/installation.md

 ## Windows

 Please note that Windows is not fully supported yet so some features like the UI, and the ELT command may not work yet.
 See the [Meltano on Windows](https://gitlab.com/groups/meltano/-/epics/115) Epic for more information.

 If you'd like all of Meltano's features to work, you can install Meltano inside the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/about).
 You may also try [installing Meltano on Docker](#installing-on-docker).

 ### Requirements

 Before you install Meltano, make sure you have the following requirements installed and up to date.

-#### Python 3.7, 3.8 or 3.9
+#### Python

 <div class="notification is-info">
   <p>You may refer to <a href="https://realpython.com/installing-python/">https://realpython.com/installing-python/</a> for platform specific installation instructions.</p>